zapwai/TextGame-Scramble/README.md

 ---

+The game takes anagrams into account.
-(words is simply the dictionary file found in /usr/dict/words)
+(words is based on the dictionary file found in /usr/dict/words.
+If you find it necessary to add a word, just put it at the end of the file.)